BabylonJS/Documentation/content/features/featuresDeepDive/materials/shaders/introToShaders.md

 1. Use [BabylonJS Create Your Own Shader (CYOS)](https://www.babylonjs.com/cyos/) and download a zip file
 2. Write the Vertex and Fragment Shader Code into `<script>` tags
 3. Write, save and import a Vertex and Fragment Shader file of type _.fx_ into your code
-4. Use the [ShaderBuilder extension](https://github.com/BabylonJS/Extensions/tree/master/ShaderBuilder) ofBabylon.js.
+4. Use the [ShaderBuilder extension](https://github.com/BabylonJS/Extensions/tree/master/ShaderBuilder) of Babylon.js.

 More details on this can be found below.